qlyoung/qlyoung.github.io/_posts/2020-06-21-k8s-topo-picluster.md

 `NetworkServiceMesh` does sort of the same thing as `meshnet-cni`, but in a different way.
-Since my end goal was really just to get my network sims going I didn't spend too much time researching what a "Service Mesh" is.
+Since my end goal was really just to get my network sims going I didn't spend too much time researching what a "Service Mesh" is, but in NSM's case it seems to mean sidecar containers that deploy alongside your pods and provide network connectivity things.

 I've detailed my efforts towards setting up NetworkService mesh below, but it's collapsed to save a bit of space.